 Subordination

-Include a brief description of the rates and terms that will be offered with its NMTC financial product and explain how these rates and terms compare with what is typically offered by the Applicant (or its CE) and in the Applicant’s service area.
+Include a brief description of the rates and terms that will be offered with its NMTC financial product and explain how these rates and terms compare with what is typically offered by the Applicant (or its Controlling Entity) and in the Applicant’s service area.

 Provide an example of how the product will be used (alone or in conjunction with non-NMTC capital) to finance a projected NMTC investment identified in Question 17.